ReFreezed/LuaWebGen/Reference.md

 `template = formatTemplate( format, valueTable )`

 Quick and dirty formatting of a template, presumably before using `generateFromTemplate()`.
-This replaces all instances of `:key:` with the corresponding field from `values`.
+This replaces all instances of `:key:` with the corresponding field from `valueTable`.
 Example:

 ```lua